A Large Pairwise Far Family of Aronszajn Trees

 In the present article we build a pairwise far family of $2^{(\kp)}$ many normal $\ka$-complete $\rk$-embeddable $\kp$-Aronszajn trees, where $\ka$ is a regular uncountable cardinal satisfying $\ka^{<\ka} = \ka$.
-There are two main differences of this construction from that of \cite{chavez}.
+There are two main differences between this construction and that of \cite{chavez}.
 First, instead of using diamond, we build the trees using the proxy principle of Brodsky-Rinot \cite{rinot22}.
 This principle implies the existence of a useful combinatorial object which is a combination of a club guessing sequence and a diamond sequence, and has been used to construct a variety of Aronszajn and Suslin trees (\cite{rinot22}, \cite{rinot23}, \cite{rinot29}).
 Secondly, rather than sealing potential club isomorphisms, we create a more explicit distinction between the different trees by ensuring the non-existence of stationary antichains below certain stationary sets.
+In particular, in contrast to the main result of \cite{chavez}, the trees in our collection are non-special.

 In Section 1 we provide the necessary information about the linear orders $\qk$ and $\rk$ which we use to build our trees, review a standard construction of a higher Aronszajn tree, and describe the material on the proxy principle which we will need.
-In Section 2 we show how the proxy principle can be used to produce two pairwise non-club isomorphic Aronszajn trees by killing potential club antichains.
+In Section 2 we show how the proxy principle can be used to produce two non-club-isomorphic Aronszajn trees; the general idea behind this result, which is repeated in Section 3, is to arrange the destruction of certain types of potential stationary antichains.
 In Section 3 we present the main result of the article, which is the construction of a large pairwise far family of Aronszajn trees which generalizes the proof of Section 2.

-I would like to thank Assaf Rinot for his helpful and extensive comments on an earlier draft of this article.
+I would like to thank Assaf Rinot for his helpful and extensive comments on an earlier draft of this article, and also the referee for many helpful suggestions and corrections.